q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().singleExecutorTaskQueueSize(20).build();
 ```

-The following is a typical way of setting up a conseq.
+The following is a **typical way of setting up a conseq**.
 The exact capacity numbers are up to your discretion.
 This particular conseq has a max of 10 concurrent executors, each executor has a task queue size of 20.
 Note that, in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();